("Zeh pachot ra m’zeh.")

 My point is that when a rabbi talks political situations, he doesn't necessarily know.
 It depends.
 In the above example, the Illeander Rav knew.
 The Dejer Rebbe didn't.

-Okay, so first of all, there are things that are well-known about Trump that I remember from my teens.
+There are things that are well-known about Trump that I remember from my teens.

 And with only a tiny bit of digging, Trump’s liberal positions come to light.
 His history shows that in contrast to his support base, he is socially VERY liberal.
-And immoral.

 Even when they succeed for a while, they always end up self-destructing—and taking others with them.